Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 filtered_df = df[~df.index.isin(df_to_remove)]
 ```

-We've thrown out about 10% of the original data.
+We've filtered out about 10% of the original data.

 ## Part 2.
 Visual data analysis

 ## 2.1.
 Correlation matrix visualization

 To understand the features better, you can create a matrix of the correlation coefficients between the features.
-Use the initial dataset (non-filtered).
+Use the filtered dataset from now on.

 ### Task: